CAVEconnectome/MeshParty/docs/guide/visualization.rst

 :func:`meshparty.trimesh_vtk.linked_point_actor`
 If you would prefer to save an image to disk you can pass a filename and do_save.

+The scale parameter is by default set to 4, for low resolution monitors this can help make higher resolution images, but will result in images that are larger than the specified width and height.
+You'll have to experiment with your computer to find what gives you the best rendering results.

 ::

     trimesh_vtk.render_actors([mesh_actor],